hackagotchi/hackagotchio/_posts/saturday-summary-1.md

 ![](https://images.unsplash.com/photo-1568060991870-4939f10d4edd?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2550&q=80)

 And of course, we can't miss out on the newest dev member: Owen Salter (also known as muirrum)!
-He's working on the backend API for use in all the frontend clients across the board, from the Slack, to the standalone Web frontend, and even the downloadable Rust one!
+They're working on the backend API for use in all the frontend clients across the board, from the Slack, to the standalone Web frontend, and even the downloadable Rust one!

 ---